Alcohol and Drug Foundation

 The Alcohol and Drug Foundation, created in 1959 as the Alcoholism Foundation of Victoria and formerly called the Australian Drug Foundation and the Alcohol and Drug Foundation of Victoria is a non-government, not-for-profit organisation based in Melbourne, Australia.
 The Alcohol and Drug Foundation's work is inclusive of both legal and illegal drugs on a national level and focuses on primary and secondary prevention.
-The Foundation has a vision to "create Australian culture that supports people so they can live healthy, safe and satisfying lives, unaffected by drug problems".

 The Alcohol and Drug Foundation is made up of several directorates that each aim to prevent drug problems, as opposed to treating existing problem users.
-There is an information dissemination arm, the DrugInfo Clearinghouse; a research arm; a community support program, the Good Sports Program; and an alcohol advocacy group, the Community Alcohol Action Network.
+An information dissemination arm, the DrugInfo Clearinghouse; a research arm; a community support program, the Good Sports Program; and an alcohol advocacy group, the Community Alcohol Action Network were part of the foundation.
+Of these groups, Good Sports is the only remaining active directorate; the Local Drug Action Teams program, Path2Help, and Drug Facts and Information Resources have since been established.

 History

 The Alcohol and Drug Foundation was established in 1959 as the Alcoholism Foundation of Victoria.
 It was a response to the lack of services for alcohol-dependent people at the time and provided counselling and information.
-In those days, the Foundation called for a "coordinated attack by the community, involving education, treatment, and research".
+The Foundation called for a "coordinated attack by the community, involving education, treatment, and research".
+The foundation received opposition from the Australian federal government in the early 1970s, with a major grant application being rejected on the grounds that the foundation could not be recognized as "the national advisory authority in [its] area".
+Funding was secured in 1977, and the Foundation developed further over the coming decades.

-Over the ensuing decades, the nature of drug use changed in Australia.
-The Victorian Foundation for Alcohol and Drug Dependence eventually led to the current name.
-Over time, treatment services became more widely available.
-The Alcohol and Drug Foundation moved away from this aspect of service delivery and began to develop primary and secondary prevention resources — a focus that remains to the present day.

-Media attention

-The Alcohol and Drug Foundation is considered to be a national leader in the alcohol and other drug fields, and as such is often called upon by media outlets to comment on issues.
+In 2016, the organisation changed its name from the Australian Drug Foundation to the Alcohol and Drug Foundation.
+John Rogerson retired as CEO the following year, and the position was filled by Erin Lalor.